UPPMAX/programming_formalisms/docs/literature/README.md

 - 21. Avoid initialization dependencies across compilation units
 - 22. Minimize definitional dependencies.
 Avoid cyclic dependencies
 - 23. Make header files self-sufficient
 - 24. Always write internal `#include` guards.
   Never write external `#include` guards.
 - 25. Take parameters appropriately by value, (smart) pointer, or reference
 - 26. Preserve natural semantics for overloaded operators
 - 27. Prefer the canonical forms of arithmetic and assignment operators
 - 28. Prefer the canonical form of `++` and `--` .
   Prefer calling the prefix forms
 - 29. Consider overloading to avoid implicit type conversions
-- 30. Avoid overloading `&amp;&amp;`, `||`, or `,` (comma)
+- 30. Avoid overloading `&&`, `||`, or `,` (comma)
 - 31. Don't write code that depends on the order of evaluation of function arguments
 - 32. Be clear what kind of class you're writing
 - 33. Prefer minimal classes to monolithic classes
 - 34. Prefer composition to inheritance
 - 35. Avoid inheriting from classes that were not designed to be base classes
 - 36. Prefer providing abstract interfaces
 - 37. Public inheritance is substitutability.
-Inherit, not to reuse,but to be reused
+Inherit, not to reuse, but to be reused
 - 38. Practice safe overriding
 - 39. Consider making virtual functions nonpublic, and public functions nonvirtual
 - 40. Avoid providing implicit conversions
 - 41. Make data members private, except in behaviourless aggregates (C-style `struct`s)
 - 42. Don't give away your internals
 - 43. Pimpl judiciously
 - 44. Prefer writing nonmember nonfriend functions
 - 45. Always provide `new` and `delete` together
 - 46. If you provide any class-specific `new`, provide all of the standard forms (plain, in-place, and `nothrow`)
 - 47. Define and initialize member variables in the same order
 - 48. Prefer initialization to assignment in constructors
 - 49. Avoid calling virtual functions in constructors and destructors
 - 50. Make base class destructors public and virtual, or protected and nonvirtual
 - 51. Destructors, deallocation, and `swap` never fail
 - 52. Copy and destroy consistently
 - 53. Explicitly enable or disable copying